MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M03-empower-workforce-copilot-it/04-Ex2-1-use-chat-identify-upcoming-features.md

     - Microsoft Copilot
 ---

-# Exercise 2, Task 1: Use Microsoft Copilot chat to identify upcoming Microsoft 365 features
+# Exercise 2, Task 1: Use Copilot chat to identify upcoming Microsoft 365 features
 ---
 In preparation for VanArsdel's upcoming IT leadership meeting, you must create a summary of upcoming Microsoft 365 features that might affect users in the next quarter.
 You need this information quickly so that your IT team can plan communication and support strategies.
 Your goal is to identify and summarize the most relevant new features that can affect VanArsdel's end users within the next 90 days, with notes on potential IT actions.

 Historically, this process required your team to review blogs and admin center updates, consolidate findings, assess each feature's implications for end users, evaluate its operational effect on IT, and prioritize the eight most significant items for presentation.
 Now, instead of spending hours completing this process, you plan to use Microsoft 365 Copilot Chat to gather and summarize what's coming—all in about a minute, showcasing the dramatic time savings Copilot delivers.

-#### Using Microsoft Copilot Chat
+#### Using Copilot Chat

-In Microsoft Copilot Chat on the web, the response mode selector lets you control how much time and reasoning Copilot uses when answering your prompt.
+In Copilot Chat on the web, the response mode selector lets you control how much time and reasoning Copilot uses when answering your prompt.
 You can leave it set to **Auto** (the default option) so Copilot balances speed and depth for you, or choose a faster or more in-depth response style depending on the task.

-In **Work IQ** mode, Microsoft Copilot chat is optimized for secure, work-context queries, while when **Work IQ** mode is disabled it operates in **Web** mode and retrieves external information from public sources.
+In **Work IQ** mode, Copilot chat is optimized for secure, work-context queries, while when **Work IQ** mode is disabled it operates in **Web** mode and retrieves external information from public sources.
 In either mode, you can use the response mode selector to choose between faster responses or deeper reasoning, or leave it set to **Auto** to let Copilot decide the appropriate response depth.

 If you've used Copilot in Excel, you know that it also includes a response control selector.
 However, its options are different from the Copilot chat selector.
 In Copilot Chat, the selector controls how deeply Copilot reasons about your request.
 In Excel, the selector controls which AI model performs the work.
 Although these selectors might look similar, they control different aspects of Copilot and aren't the same setting.